- Kirkland 3-Piece Golf Balls Review

 Features and Benefits of Kirkland Golf Balls

-I may sound like a broken record, but price is one of the biggest factors that come into play in the golf industry for a lot of golfers.
-Kirkland golf balls are aimed at players that want a pay $30, but instead of a dozen golf balls they get two!
+I may sound like a broken record, but the price is one of the most significant factors that come into play in the golf industry for many golfers, especially if you play for leisure and afford your own equipment.

-Buying golf balls in bulk like that does make for a good deal and is not going to make you feel guilty for going for the green in 2 shots over the water.
-Losing one of the Kirkland golf balls is a pretty cheap expense.
+Buying golf balls in bulk like that does make for a good deal and is not going to make you feel guilty for going for the green in two over the water.
+Losing one of the Kirkland golf balls is a pretty affordable expense.

-Since these golf balls are aimed at high handicap golfers and average players, you can bet that there is going to be good distance involved.
-The reviews that I am seeing floating around are evident of this fact.
+Since these golf balls are aimed at high-handicap golfers and average players, you can bet that there will be good distance involved.
+The reviews that I am seeing floating around are evidence of this fact.

-Distance is exactly what we are all after, so why not see if Kirkland golf balls are going to help you in that department?
+Distance is exactly what we are all after, so why not see if Kirkland golf balls will help you in that department?

-The last major thing that I will point out is the urethane cover on the 3-piece version.
+The last major thing I will point out is the urethane cover on the 3-piece version.
 They have an incredible feel for a distance golf ball.
-Not many distance balls that are aimed at average golfers have a soft cover for added feel, but these do!
+Not many distance balls aimed at average golfers have a soft cover for added feel, but these do!